-Areas and suburbs in New York City
+The best places to live in New York City

 Downtown New York City

-Today, many find the East Village's green spaces and riverside position to be a welcome respite from the hustle and bustle of the city.
+Today, many find the East Village's green spaces and riverside position a welcome respite from the hustle and bustle of the city.
 Though relatively quiet during the day, the East Village comes alive at night as the area's bars and restaurants fill up.

-Housing in this area is mostly in the form of pre-war walk-ups, which, while attractive, can be expensive.
-The East Village is home to a number of prominent international schools, including Nord Anglia International School New York.
+Housing in this area is mostly in the form of pre-war walk-ups which, while attractive, can be costly.
+The East Village is also home to a number of prominent international schools, including Nord Anglia International School New York.

 Once an industrial area known for its slaughterhouses, factories and packing plants, the Meatpacking District is now one of the trendiest places to live in New York City and is a favourite among fashion lovers.
-There's no shortage of exciting things going on in the district, with boutiques, restaurants and bars lining the streets.
+There's no shortage of exciting things going on in the area, with boutiques, restaurants and bars lining the streets.
 The most common types of accommodation found here are townhouses and loft buildings.